paul-wolf/djaq/docs/querysets.rst

 Djaq can be used in theory as a total replacement for `Django QuerySets
 <https://docs.djangoproject.com/en/3.1/ref/models/querysets/>`_

-However, a couple things should be kept in mind.
-Firstly, Querysets are highly integrated with Django and have been developed over 15 years by many developers.
-If you use the QuerySet API to access data via the Models you specified, you are working within the Django framework the way it was intended.

-That being said, Djaq has some important advantages over QuerySets:

-* If you are not thoroughly familiar with the QuerySet api, you might find Djaq queries easier to understand and write.
+Djaq has some important advantages over QuerySets.
+You will probably find Djaq queries easier to write and understand.

+Djaq queries are easier to understand because they don't make you jump around mentally parsing the difference between ``_`` and ``__`` and there are far fewer "special cases" where you need to use different classes and functions to overcome syntactical constraints of QuerySets.

-* You can send Djaq queries over the wire for a remote api with minimal effot, like via a REST call, and receive JSON results.
+You can send Djaq queries over the wire for a remote api with minimal effort, like via a REST call, and receive JSON results.
 That's not possible with QuerySets.

-* Djaq is explicit about performance semantics.
+Djaq is explicit about performance semantics.
 In contrast you need to have knowledge of and use QuerySets carefully to avoid performance pitfalls.

-This section is intended to highlight differences for users with good familiarity with the ``QuerySet`` class for the purpose of understanding capabilities and limitations of the DjaqQuery.
+This section is intended to highlight differences for users with good familiarity with the ``QuerySet`` class for the purpose of comparing ``DjaqQuery`` and ``QuerySet``.

-Django provides significant options for adjusting query generation to fit a specific use case, ``only()``, ``select_related()``, ``prefetch_related()`` are all useful for different cases.
+Django provides significant options for adjusting query generation to fit different use cases, ``only()``, ``select_related()``, ``prefetch_related()`` are all useful for different cases.
 Here’s a point-by-point comparison with Djaq: